p-kossa/nookys-swag-presets-spt/README.md

 1. if you already have SWAG installed, delete your "patterns" folder first: `SWAG/config/patterns`

-2. download the .zip, extract/copy/paste and overwrite into your SWAG folder: `user/mods/SWAG/`
+2. download the .zip, extract/copy/paste and overwrite into SPT MODS FOLDER ---> `<YOUR SPT FOLDER>/user/mods/`

 3. play the game

 ## How to Uninstall

-Copy, paste and overrwrite my files with the SWAG defaults, that's it!
+If you want to revert to base SWAG - delete the patterns folder and re-install base SWAG If you want to uninstall SWAG completely - just delete the SWAG folder.

 ---